-Dr. Gustavo Almeida received his PT bachelor and training in Brazil and has over 18 years of clinical experience with focus in Sports and Orthopedics Rehabilitation.
-He obtained his PhD in Rehabilitation Science from the University of Pittsburgh in December 2015.
-He taught Kinesiology in Undergraduate (Rehabilitation Science) and Graduate (Master's of Science in Prosthetics and Orthotics) programs from 2014-19 at the University of Pittsburgh.
-He has also contributed as invited lecturer in courses related to Evidence-based Practice, Biomechanics and Diversity during that period.
-Dr. Almeida is currently an Assistant Professor at UT Health San Antonio where he serves as the Course Director for Exercise Physiology (PHYT 7005), co-teaches Movement Science I (PHYT 7012) and supervises student research projects.
+Dr. Gustavo Almeida received his PT bachelor's degree and training in Brazil and has 20 years of clinical experience with focus in Sports and Orthopedics Rehabilitation.
+He obtained his Ph.D. in Rehabilitation Science from the University of Pittsburgh in December 2015.
+He taught Kinesiology in undergraduate (Rehabilitation Science) and graduate (Master of Science in Prosthetics and Orthotics) programs from 2014-19 at the University of Pittsburgh.
+He also contributed as invited lecturer in courses related to Evidence-based Practice, Biomechanics and Diversity during that period.
+Dr. Almeida is currently an Assistant Professor at UT Health San Antonio where he serves as the Course Director for Exercise Physiology (PHYT 7005) and Movement Science I (PHYT 7012) and supervises student research projects.
 He keeps an active research agenda in the area of musculoskeletal rehabilitation to improve physical function and activity in individuals with arthritis.
-His research activity has led to 29 peer-reviewed publications and over 50 peer-reviewed abstracts and presentation.
+His research activity has led to over 30 peer-reviewed publications and over 50 peer-reviewed abstracts and presentation.
 Dr. Almeida is an active member of the APTA and the ARP (Association of Rheumatology Professionals), and continuously participates in the National Meetings promoted by these Associations.